transmogrifier-io/transmogrifier/README.md

 Transmogrifier is a tool that automates the process of data extraction, transformation, and loading.
 The Transmogrifier supports extracting data from diverse sources, allows for multiple transformations, and facilitates loading the transformed data to various target destinations.

 # Manifest
-The manifest is the JSON file that defines the standardized schemae, data sources, filters, and sink(s).
+The manifest is the JSON file that defines the standardized schemae, data sources (datasets), filters, and sink(s).
 At the top level, it is an array of objects.
 Each object contains the following properties:
 - a schema
 - a top-level array of filters
 - a top-level array of sinks (optional)